10d9e/bippy/README.md

 # Ledger Recovery

 Bippy has been verified to recover keys from Ledger devices with only the passphrase.
 Despite the marketing, you do not have to purchase a new Ledger device to recover your keys.
+See example [below](https://github.com/jlogelin/bippy#display-account-info-from-passphrase).

 # Don't Trust.
 Verify.